3and4/Leither/doc/GongShi-en.md

 Both parties of the transaction record time sequence, synopsis of each level and its own account information, and finally transaction is committed for good.
 One transaction spends at most two pulse cycles (2s).

-**Dispute Handling**
+**Dispute Resolution Procedure**
-Every transaction must have sufficient security deposit and enough time for more nodes to verify it.
+Every transaction must have sufficient security deposit to endorse enough time for more nodes to verify it.
 Transaction is processed by multiple nodes simultaneously, and bookkeeper and backup bookkeeper are randomly selected to avoid collusion.
 If any node disputes the transaction, disputation resolution procedure kicks in.
 During the procedure, all relevant funds are frozen.

 All of the nodes can check the disputed transaction and vote.
 Security deposit of the erroneous node will be confiscated.
 Bookkeeper can only process the transaction amount that the frozen deposit can cover.